-Yesterday we saw an increased new welcome bonus launched on the Alaska Airlines Visa® Business Credit Card, and it’s an offer seriously worth considering.
-I actually applied for this card several weeks ago under a worse deal, so I’m sort of jealous of those who can get the card now.
+Recently we saw an increased new welcome bonus launched on the Alaska Airlines Visa® Business Credit Card, and it’s an offer seriously worth considering.
+I applied for this card when it had a worse offer, so I’m jealous of those of you who can get this welcome bonus.

 The Alaska Visa Business Card offers a welcome bonus of 40,000 Mileage Plan miles after spending $2,000 within 90 days.
 That’s just part of the bonus, and I’ll talk about the rest of the bonus below.

 That might not sound like that much, but I value Alaska Mileage Plan miles more than any other mileage currency, so I’d consider those 40,000 miles to be worth roughly $800.

 Mileage Plan miles are so valuable thanks to the ability to redeem them for travel on a unique selection of airline partners, and also since you’re allowed a free stopover even on one-way tickets.
 For example, I recently redeemed just 70,000 Mileage Plan miles for a first class Japan Airlines ticket from Tokyo to Chicago.